VikasVMani/pli/pli.md

         RETURN c;
     END matrixMultiply;

-instruction:  Declare a structure to represent a library system
+instruction:  Declare a structure to represent a library system in PL/1.

 input: